RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

     > &#128221; For example, if your endpoint is: **https&shy;://dp420.documents.azure.com:443/** and your key is: **fDR2ci9QgkdkvERTQ==**, then the command would be:
     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

-    > Note: If your getting error, close the visual studio code and reopen it and try to run the command once again.
+    >**Note**: If your getting error, close the visual studio code and reopen it and try to run the command once again.

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.